aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

     }

 **CreatePersonInput** is mapped to **Person** entity (comment out related line in CustomDtoMapper.cs and we will use mapping below).
-All properties are decorated by **data annotation attributes** to provide automatic **[validation](https://aspnetboilerplate.com/Pages/Documents/Validating-Data-Transfer-Objects)**.
+All properties are decorated with **data annotation attributes** to provide automatic **[validation](https://aspnetboilerplate.com/Pages/Documents/Validating-Data-Transfer-Objects)**.
 Notice that we use same consts defined in **PersonConsts.cs** in **.Core.Shared** project for **MaxLength** properties.
 After adding this